jgilles118/WeatherApp/README.md

 ## Instructions
 Tkinter should come by default with python3.
 Test from terminal: python -m tkinter
 A simple window should appear.
-If you receive a "Tk not configured" error, Tk may need to be installed.
+If you receive a "Tk not configured" error, Tk may need to be installed
 	* __pacman__: sudo pacman -S tk
 	* __apt__: sudo apt install python3-tk
 	* __dnf__: dnf install python3-tkinter